Sharon Pinto, Manager, firstname.lastname@example.org

 Effect of re-appointment by the Board

 The provisions of the Act mandate the shareholders to approve appointment of IDs at general meeting but does not mandate appointment from the date of general meeting.
 ‘Independent Director’ is the nature of directorship and ‘Additional Director, Non-Executive’ is the category of directorship.
-It cannot be inferred that the said director was not independent from the date of Board resolution appointing him as an Additional Director till the date of general meeting.
+It cannot be inferred that the said director was not independent from the date of Board resolution appointing him as Additional Director till the date of general meeting.
 Therefore, the effective date of appointment can be considered from the date of Board resolution or any subsequent date prescribed by the Board.

 The ambit of proxy advisors in India is as prescribed under SEBI regulations and guidelines issued in this regard.
 While they may issue guidelines based on the best governance practices as established by them and recommend the same to the investors, there is a need to incorporate a check for discerning the nature and scope of such guidelines, so the investor may have a clear view of the propositions put forth.
+With the process of appointment of IDs being enhanced in the manner specified above, in addition to the newly inserted disclosure requirements, will make the appointment/re-appointment process of IDs more transparent and effective while ensuring greater conformity of their independence.